-- 1) Genetic susceptibility to different clinical types of chronia Chagas disease, namely, indeterminate, cardiac, and digestive forms, is analyzed by case control study in Bolivia where Chagas disease is still highly endemic. - 2) Host and Parasite factors influencing on the reactivity to the chemotherapy in the paediatric patients with chronic Chagas Disease. - 3) Genetic analysis of Trypanosomes in Latin Americas by using local isolates and molecular biology. - 4.
-Dengu fever:PasteurInstitute HCMC(Vietnam) - 1) Pathogenesis of the DHF (Dengue Hemorragic Fever)
+- 1) Genetic susceptibility to different clinical types of chronia Chagas disease, namely, indeterminate, cardiac, and digestive forms, is analyzed by case control study in Bolivia where Chagas disease is still highly endemic. - 2) Host and Parasite factors influencing on the reactivity to the chemotherapy in the paediatric patients with chronic Chagas Disease. - 3) Genetic analysis of Trypanosomes in Latin Americas by using local isolates and molecular biology.

+4. Dengu fever:PasteurInstitute HCMC(Vietnam)

+Fever)